The Mandate of Heaven is one of the most important and enduring concepts in Chinese history and culture.

 The right to rebellion was a critical component of the Mandate of Heaven, as it helped to ensure that rulers remained accountable to their people.

-However, it also had the potential to lead to instability and conflict, as different groups vied for power and legitimacy.
+However, it could also lead to instability and conflict, as different groups vied for power and legitimacy.

 In some cases, rebellions could lead to the establishment of new dynasties that were even less just and virtuous than the ones they replaced.